AliBaheri/Safe-Reinforcement-Learning/README.md

 * [Safe Model-based Reinforcement Learning with Stability Guarantees](https://arxiv.org/pdf/1705.08551.pdf)
-   * **Key idea**: This papers introduces a novel algorithm that can safely optimize policies in continuous state-action spaces while providing high-probability safety guarantees in terms of stability.
+   * **Key idea**: This paper introduces a novel algorithm that can safely optimize policies in continuous state-action spaces while providing high-probability safety guarantees in terms of stability.
 Moreover, it shows that it is possible to exploit the regularity properties of the system in order to safely learn about the dynamics and thus improve the policy and increase the estimated safe region of attraction